Looking for a short term loan in Arizona? Here’s what you need to know.

 What other options do I have if I need extra cash in Arizona?

-While payday loans are off the table, there are other alternatives.
+While short term loans are off the table, there are other alternatives.
 These include:

 - Personal loans.
-To apply for an Arizona personal loan through a standalone lender or a bank you should ideally have fair to good creditworthiness, but you have some options even if you don’t.
+To apply for an Arizona personal loan through a standalone lender or a bank you should ideally have fair to good creditworthiness, but there are options even if you don’t.
 The interest such loans attract is typically lower than what you’d have to pay towards an installment loan or an auto title loan, and the payments may be more flexible.

 - Apply for a credit card.
 Whether you have good or bad creditworthiness, there is a huge selection of credit cards worth considering if you need extra money.
 Credit cards also have more reasonable payments and lower interest rates.